wasp-lang/wasp/web/docs/project/custom-vite-config.md

 - Customising the dev server.
 - Customising the build process.

+Be careful with making changes to the Vite config, as it can break the Wasp's client build process.
+Check out the default Vite config [here](https://github.com/wasp-lang/wasp/blob/main/waspc/data/Generator/templates/react-app/vite.config.ts) to see what you can change.

 ## Examples

 Below are some examples of how you can customize the Vite config.